nixowl/kanban-board/README.md

 - [ ] Customizable tags
 - [x] Custom task states

-## Issues
+## Issues and to-do

-- [ ] Tasks can not be dropped in empty columns
+- [x] Tasks can not be dropped in empty columns
-- [ ] Grabbing top of column sometimes grabs task
+- [x] Grabbing top of column sometimes grabs task
+- [x] Holding a task over a column resizes the column to the size of a task
+- [ ] Add tags
+- [ ] Input for custom tags
+- [ ] Split task content into title, description and tags
+- [ ] Modal to edit task info instead of text area directly inside task
+- [ ] Dark/light mode toggle